 This bioflavonoid helps stabilize the cells that release histamine.
 That means it prevents histamine, or at least large amounts of it, from being released.
 Quercetin is found in apples, broccoli, nettles, parsley and citrus fruits.
-You can also try including these foods to help prevent and treat seasonal allergies.
-However, if you suffer from intense seasonal allergies, you will most likely need a supplement of quercetin and other nutrients to really get your cells under control.
+If you suffer from intense seasonal allergies, you will most likely need a supplement of quercetin and other nutrients to really get your cells under control.

 I recommend that people start treating their allergies 6 weeks before the season begins.
 But don't worry if you have already begun sneezing this year, there is still hope for relief from your allergies.

-As a Naturopathic Doctor I look at each individual’s triggers and work with them to shift their immune system to be less sensitive while also providing symptom relief.
+As a Naturopathic Medical Doctor I look at each individual's triggers and work with them to shift their immune system to be less sensitive while also providing symptom relief.
 I utilize diet therapy, nutritional supplements, herbal formulas, probiotics and other therapies to help patients experience lasting relief from their seasonal allergies.